Jobson Jobsworth loves jobseeking but he also loves The Apprentice. If only there was a way to combine the two...

 For our treat, Lord Jobson bought us a three-litre bottle of Scotland's finest single malt whisky, Glenbenloch, which he said we could drink that evening or save for task days.

 At this point, to reflect the evolving nature of the team we renamed ourselves from Team Smash! to Team SMASH!
 We felt the change to uppercase letters reflected our increased confidence.
 Annoyingly, Team Kapow! copied us again and were now called Team KAPOW!
 I felt that this childish behaviour was unacceptable but Lord Jobson allowed it.
-I felt so annoyed I also contacted Lord Sugar, warning him that this kind of childish behaviour should not be allowed on The Apprentice.
+I felt so annoyed about it I also contacted Lord Sugar, warning him that this kind of childish behaviour should not be allowed on The Apprentice.
 Young Apprentice, fair enough.

 For the seventh task, the teams were required to create and sell a new ready meal product and the winner would be the team who earns the most profit.
 Both teams created remarkably similar products: Team KAPOW!'s effort was called Chicken Fusions, and was marketed as a premium product with a tagline of "High on Quality - High on Taste".
 While Team SMASH!'s ready meal was also chicken-based and was called Chick!
 Bite!
 Now!
 Yes!